-The overarching goals for the diploma and certificate programs reflect the purposes and requirements of these programs not designed to lead to a degree.
-After successfully completing a diploma or certificate program, the student will:
+The overarching goals for the diploma and certificate programs reflect the purposes and requirements of these programs, which are not designed to lead to a degree.
+After completing a diploma or certificate program, the student will:

-- Demonstrate a requisite knowledge of the Old and New Testaments. - Demonstrate a requisite knowledge of the theological principles that are foundational to Pentecostal Christian faith. - Develop and demonstrate written and oral communication skills. - Apply relevant biblical and theological principles in local ministry contexts. - Continue the appreciation and practice of lifelong learning.
+- Demonstrate a requisite knowledge of the Old and New Testaments. - Demonstrate a requisite knowledge of the theological principles that are foundational to Pentecostal Christian faith. - Develop and demonstrate written and oral communication skills. - Apply relevant biblical and theological principles in local ministry contexts. - Continue the appreciation and practice of lifelong learning. - · Participate effectively in Christian ministry.

-The achievement of these goals is assessed through examinations, service learning requirements (SLRs), collateral reading or writing assignments (CRAs/CWAs), and coursespecific projects, if applicable.
+The achievement of these goals is assessed through examinations, service learning requirements (SLRs), collateral reading or writing assignments (CRAs/CWAs), and course-specific projects, if applicable.
 For diploma programs, graduate follow-up surveys are also used.
-The diploma and certificate programs are ideal for those who do not plan to pursue a BA degree.
+The diploma and certificate programs are ideal for those not planning to pursue a BA degree.

-Students pursuing a diploma must complete at least one quarter of the program (or 15 credits for the 60-credit diploma and 23 credits for the 90-credit diploma) enrolled through GU.
+Students pursuing a diploma must complete at least one-quarter of the program (or 15 credits for the 60-credit diploma and 23 credits for the 90-credit diploma) enrolled through GU.
 Students pursuing a certificate must complete at least 15 credits enrolled through GU for the 30-credit certificate and at least 10 GU credits for each of the 16-credit certificates.